 Before the war

-With the help of press snippets it has been possible to piece together more details from Wurm's career.
-22 May 1909 he was involved in an incident in Jindřichův Hradec where he during a clash with a Sokol instructor drew his sabre and slashed his opponents hand.
+With the help of newspaper items it has been possible to piece together more details from Wurm's career apart from what is already mentioned.
+22 May 1909 he was involved in an incident in Jindřichův Hradec where he during a clash with a Sokol instructor drew his sabre and slashed his opponent's hand.

-Wurm was son of factory manager Josef Wurm, who managed a oven- and iron foundry in Podbořany (Podersam).
+Wurm was son of factory manager Josef Wurm, who ran an oven- and iron foundry in Podbořany (Podersam).
 The German press used the names Hans and Johann interchangeably, although Johann was more common.
 The Czech press predominantly used Jan, although Hans also occurred.

 Serving in IR91

-During spring 1914 he was transferred from Infanterieregiment Nr.
+Newspaper items reveal that he during spring 1914 was transferred from Infanterieregiment Nr.
 75 to IR91 (1st battalion).
 After the outbreak of war he served with this battalion in Serbia where he was commander of the 4th company.
 Some time between 6th and 8 October 1914 he was wounded (shot in the foot).
 He was brought to hospital and was also awarded the Signum Laudis.
 According to a list of injured he was sent to a reserve hospital in Kroměříž (Kremsier).
 However on 7 February 1915 he appears in a celebration for decorated officers in Suché Vrbné (Dirnfellern) by Budějovice where the 7th March Battalion was located.
 It was noted in Prager Tagblatt that he had been severely wounded but was still returning to the field.

 Details from the rest of the war are only available in fragments.
 A brief note in Prager Tagblatt 21 November 1915 reveals that he was decorated for the second time for his endeavours on 24 September 1915.
 This was during the battle by Chorupan where Jaroslav Hašek, František Strašlipka, Emanuél Michálek and hundreds of their fellow soldiers from IR91 were captured.In 1916 he was decorated for the third time and he was still with IR91.
 So far we have no information about his activities from 1916 to 1921 (*).